 MISCLASSIFICATION AND MISCONCEPTIONS ON MONG IDENTITY

-After the foundation of the People's Republic of China and due to nationalism, most who spoke the national language (Mandarin) were defined into Han.
+After the establishment of the People's Republic of China (PRC) in 1949, ethnic groups were systematically categorized and recategorized into official classifications for administrative and political purposes.
+Mong national name was excluded, and Mong population in various regions were reclassified with other communities into several national categories such Han, Mongolian, Tu, Daur, Han, Miao, and others.
+Though, these classifications serve the efficiency in administration needs, this process allow for reinterpretation and redefinition of historical literatures for the approved national groups.
 Ancient histories of various kingdoms, Mong and others as well as Han, were translated into "Chinese history" for being only Han history.
 A common belief of origin was then formulated to reinforce the coherence of the newly defined majority Han since the 20th century.
 This contributed to the development of a more unified Chinese national movement, but it also obscured the distinct histories of many groups.
+The fragmentation of Mong people also made it difficult to preserve a clear and unified understanding of Mong history.

-Many Mong communities in the Southwest and western regions were historically grouped together with other Miao groups under the broader classification of the Miao people.
-Much of what is now presented as Miao literature in China was constructed using narratives tied to Miao Manyi heritage that is transliterated as "Hmong" in the west.
-Over time, these narratives were extended and reinterpreted as the historical foundation for related groups in Southeast Asia and beyond.
-Scholars, writers, and missionaries played a role in spreading and reinforcing these interpretations, often teaching Miao Hmong history and heritage as a unified tradition.
-This process has led to a redefinition that sometimes conflates distinct identities and, in certain cases, elevates Miao-Man heritage under the broader Hmong ethnic label.
-Today, global narratives present “Hmong people” synonymous as Miaozu (苗族), linking them to Nanman and Baiyue ancestry, as well as to the cultural legacies of Shu Han and Chu Man.
+Many Mong communities in the Southwest and western regions were historically grouped together with other Hmong/Miao groups under the broader classification of the Hmong/Miao people.
+Much of what is now presented as Miaozu literature in China was constructed using narratives tied to Miao Manyi heritage that is transliterated as "Hmong" in the west.
+Today, global narratives present Hmong people (苗族), linking them to Nanman and Baiyue ancestry, as well as to the cultural legacies of Shu Han and Chu Man.
 Our Mong people are facing a continuous process of cultural absorption and ethnic assimilation into Hmong Miao identity and other communities.

 While Hmong individuals rightfully identify with Hmong Miao heritage have every right to promote the Hmong identity (苗) which has been recognized, this trend has also contributed to the marginalization of Mong history and heritage as a distinct Mong Nation and national identity (蒙/盟).